 People who rip your children out of your arms claiming you are an unfit parent because they are jealous and want these precious beings for themselves.
-Hateful humans that want to remove children just because they feel like it, with no regards to what is right and wrong.
+Hateful humans want to remove children just because they feel like it, with no regard to what is right and wrong.
 Forgive.

 So Many More Scenarios

 Pastors who you trusted that hurt you and your family.
 Accusations are thrown around like confetti.
 Allowances of idle gossip within the church to try and accuse you of being an awful parent to kids from hard places.
 Pastors refusing to help others, accusing you of affairs, chastising you in dark stairwells because you are trying to protect your children.
 Pastors who blamed a child for someone who preyed on them and molested them.
 You are asked to leave yet the accuser stays and he is free.
 Forgive.

 Men who claim to love Jesus and the law who underhandedly try and destroy your family.
 They do so while still talking of their love Christ and family.
 They lose no sleep.
 Let me tell you…what man meant for evil, God meant for good.
 Forgive

 A family who disowns you for falling in love.
 Co-workers who treat you like crap to your bosses but never to your face because there is no basis for the hate they are spewing.
 Forgive.

 Am I speaking my pain?
 Are those deep dark chambers of my heart being unlocked?
 Let me tell you.
 I have a situation, right now, that I have buried so deeply for over a decade.
 It is completely fine tucked away in the back corner of the attic.